 Because I know the questions will come up, if you’re allergic to coconut, try swapping out the coconut oil for avocado oil.
 And while coconut milk makes the cake dense and moist, you can swap it out for another plant-based milk if needed.

 While I haven’t tried it personally yet with this recipe, I’ve had great success using flax eggs in my other dessert recipes.
 If you’re allergic to eggs or vegan, the flax egg substitution is a great option!

-This paleo chocolate layer cake fits in most cake stands.
-You can store it at room temperature for up to three days.
+This cake fits on most cake stands and in most cake containers.
+You can store it frosted at room temperature for up to 3 days.
 If you store it in the refrigerator, it will last about a week.

 For best results, I recommend making the frosting the same day you’ll be assembling the cake.
 If you want to make the frosting ahead time, store it in an airtight container in the fridge and lay it out at room temperature a few hours before you use it.
 You’ll likely need to rewhip the frosting before assembling your cake.

 If you find yourself with a little frosting leftover, you can pipe some decorations on top of the cake, or just store it in the refrigerator in an airtight container.
 Leftover frosting is great with strawberries!